 Through viewing and studying particular films and crafting art projects inspired by the films, this course explores the connection between art and film, and the influence of the arts on film.
 The course also analyzes sources of personal inspiration and artistic voice.
-SP
+SP.

 HUM 180.
-HUMANITIES
+HUMANITIES 1 SHC

 A course designed to encourage student attendance at cultural events on the Louisburg College campus.
 These events involve the disciplines of art, music, drama, lecture, dance, and film.
 Attendance at approximately 13 to 15 events is required per semester.
 The attendance requirements will vary each semester as the number and types of events vary.
 The course may be taken more than once, but does not fulfill the three-hour Fine Arts graduation requirement.
-FA, SP
+FA, SP.

-HUM 191, SELECTED TOPICS IN TUTOR LEADERSHIP DEVELOPMENT 1 SHC
+HUM 191.
+SELECTED TOPICS IN TUTOR LEADERSHIP DEVELOPMENT 1 SHC

 This hybrid course introduces the theoretical framework and requires practical application of learning support approaches in one-on-one and small group situations.
 Students will work toward becoming paraprofessionals who support their peers in not only discipline-specific courses, but also broad academic skills such as time management, study skills, and test preparation.
 Topics and activities include: learning/study strategies; structuring and conducting diverse tutoring sessions; maintaining academic integrity; utilizing resources and developing supplemental materials for student use; and managing an academic support center.
-The course requires critical reading, reflection, observation, discussion, role-playing, presentations, research, and writing.
-Student positions are now available in the Academic Success Center, expanding the College's academic support opportunities and offering an additional leadership / paraprofessional opportunity, supporting the College's mission.
-The selection criteria for these positions (and enrollment in the course) are strict and require that students, upon application, have: placed out of or completed developmental courses; earned at least 14 hours of curriculum-level college semester credit hours; maintained a 3.5 or higher cumulative GPA; submitted references from two Louisburg College faculty members; kept a clean conduct record; and presented themselves as knowledgeable, professional, and dependable during a screening interview.
+Prerequisites: placement out of or successful completion of developmental courses, minimum 14 hours of curriculum-level credit earned; 3.5 or higher cumulative GPA; references; clean conduct record; screening interview.
+FA, SP.